lukemcdonald/bbcmonticello.com/src/pages/contact.md

 ---
-layout: "../layouts/Singular.astro"
+layout: '../layouts/Singular.astro'
-title: "Contact"
+title: 'Contact'
-description: "Contact Berean Bible Church"
+description: 'Contact Berean Bible Church'
 ---

 Please feel free to email <a href="mailto:mikemartin@bbcmonticello.com">Mike Martin</a> with any questions, comments, or prayer requests using the following email address: